-ADC converts a continuous-time and continuous-amplitude analog signal to a discrete-time and discrete-amplitude digital signal which are usually represented by 0s and 1s.
+ADC converts a continuous-time and continuous-amplitude analog signal to a discrete-time and discrete-amplitude digital signal which is usually represented by 0s and 1s.
 The conversion involves quantization of the input, so it necessarily introduces a small amount of error or noise.
 Furthermore, instead of continuously performing the conversion, an ADC does the conversion periodically, sampling the input, limiting the allowable bandwidth of the input signal.
-There is always a loss of data when we convert an analog signal to digital signal.
+There is always a loss of data when we convert an analog signal to a digital signal.
 We can reduce this loss by using a high resolution and high sampling rate ADC, but that increases the cost significantly.
-Theoritically analog signals are continious-time and continious-amplitude signal thus it needs an infinite resolution and infinite sampling rate ADC to convert the analog data losslessly which is impossible to archive so Nyquist–Shannon sampling theorem is used and the sampling rate is selected.
+Theoretically, analog signals are continuous-time and continuous-amplitude signals thus it needs an infinite resolution and infinite sampling rate ADC to convert the analog data losslessly which is impossible to archive so the Nyquist–Shannon sampling theorem is used and the sampling rate is selected.
 Based on the system requirement and application it is decided which ADC will be used.
 Sometimes software algorithms are used to filter out quantization errors and noise.

 Reference Voltage (VREF)

 The Reference Voltage (VREF) is the standard voltage against which the analog input voltage is measured.
 VREF can be an input voltage provided through an external pin in the ADC or microcontroller.
 Some ADCs are capable of generating VREF for the ADC module using special circuitry.
 The range of VREF varies among different devices and the respective device datasheet must be referred to the exact value.
 Typically, VREF can be selected by configuring the bit field of the corresponding configuration register.
 The maximum voltage of analog input an ADC can convert is the VREF voltage.